NEFSC/READ-SSB-Lee-metadata/README.md

 select * from vps_owner

 ```

+1. Quality Assurance and Quality Control (QA/QC) is often needed as the data are imperfect.

 # The Goods (alphabetically)

 [AMS and DAS ](AMS_DAS.md) : Allocation Management System (AMS); Days-at-Sea Management System